triton-inference-server/backend/README.md

-The [repeat example](examples/README.md) demonstrates full power of what can be acheived from decoupled API.
+The [repeat example](examples/README.md) demonstrates full power of what can be achieved from decoupled API.

-Study documentation of these TRTIONBACKEND_* functions in [tritonbackend.h](https://github.com/triton-inference-server/core/blob/main/include/triton/core/tritonbackend.h) for more details on these APIs.
+Study documentation of these TRITONBACKEND_* functions in [tritonbackend.h](https://github.com/triton-inference-server/core/blob/main/include/triton/core/tritonbackend.h) for more details on these APIs.
 Read
 [Decoupled Backends and Models](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/decoupled_models.md)